rakeshshenoy/First-Order-Logic/README.md

 # First-Order-Logic

-Check if a given query can be inferred from a given knowledge base.
+Implemented the backward chaining algorithm for first order logic in Python, to determine if a give query can be inferred from the given knowledge base.